-- A. Domicile and residency - 1.
-GENERAL RULES
+A. Domicile and residency

-In accordance with Article 1 of the Law of the PRC on Individual Income Tax (IIT), individuals under the following two circumstances shall file IIT:
+1. GENERAL RULES

-- Individuals domiciled in the PRC, or individuals who have no domicile in China but have resided in the country for 183 days or more in one tax year, shall pay IIT on income earned within or outside China - Individuals who have no domicile and do not reside in the PRC, or who have no domicile but have resided in China less than 183 days in one tax year, shall pay IIT on their income earned within China.
+In accordance with Article 1 of the Law of the PRC on Individual Income Tax (IIT), in the following two circumstances, individuals shall file for individual income tax:

-A tax year shall start on 1 January and end on 31 December each calendar year.
+- individuals domiciled in the PRC, or individuals who have no domicile in China but have resided in the country for 183 days or more in one tax year, shall pay individual income tax on income earned within or outside China; - individuals who have no domicile and do not reside in the PRC, or who have no domicile but have resided in China less than 183 days in one tax year, shall pay individual income tax on their income earned within China; and - the tax year shall start on January 1 and end on December 31 each calendar year.